Why Politicians and Youth Issues Don't Mix

 Following the 2011 Summer UK riots Diane Abbott defiantly claimed that "cuts don't turn you into a thief".
 Then my intelligent friends failed to grasp the connection between poverty and crime, between social exclusion and anti-social behaviour, between labelling people as "mindless thugs" and them behaving like mindless thugs.

 The lack of empathy was both heart breaking and telling.
 I peddled the infamous Stanford prison experiment like mad.
 It implicated labelling and situational circumstances as much (or even more so) as any 'innate' nastiness in explaining people's negative behaviours.
-These results subtly shift the blame, spreading it out amongst us all instead of focussing on the singular 'baddie'.
+These results subtly shift the blame, spreading it out among us all instead of focusing on the singular 'baddie'.

-Talyn Rahman-Figueroa, young director and founder of diplomatic organisation Grassroot Diplomat thinks these misconceptons are damaging:
+Talyn Rahman-Figueroa, young CEO of diplomatic consultancy Grassroot Diplomat thinks these misconceptions are damaging: